 - Expand reimbursement for Structured Intensive Multidisciplinary Programs (SIMP) to increase access and availability when medically necessary.
-Quality measures and expectations for SIMP should also be developed to support and coincide with these efforts. - Develop payment models that fairly reimburse for the time and effort required to assess patients on chronic opioid therapy.
+SIMPs are outpatient programs that deliver regularly scheduled, daily, interdisciplinary care for the treatment of chronic pain.
+The program is typically six6 to eight8 hours per day, five5 days per week for two2 to four4 weeks in duration.
+Quality measures and expectations for SIMP should also be developed to support and coincide with these efforts.

+- Develop payment models that fairly reimburse for the time and effort required to assess patients on chronic opioid therapy.
 The full evaluation may take several hours, which is not accounted for by any current E/M codes.